Skip to main content

 If you are driving a normal vehicle, these environmental zones do not apply to you.
 However, don’t forget to buy Austria’s motorway toll sticker!

 The capital, Sofia, is introducing a low-emission zone in winter.
-The zone is active from December 1 to February 28.
-To drive inside the city's small and large ring roads, you need to register and get a sticker.
+The zone is active every year from December 1 to February 28.
+Cars with Euro 0-3 petrol and Euro 0-5 diesel emission standards are can't drive inside the city's small and big ring roads (see the maps below).
+If your vehicle complies with the authorised standards, you can drive in the centre and you do not require any sticker or registration.

 There are no environmental zones in Finland, with the exception of the city of Helsinki.
 The latter has created an eco-zone restricting access and traffic to buses and bin lorries in certain parts of the city.